Transforming Ocean Conservation in California

 When fishermen participate in the management of their fisheries, it results in better solutions that support healthy, productive fisheries.
 By working directly with fishermen to build new tools and engage in demonstration experiments on the water, we are supporting new partnerships to ensure policy changes are informed by science and experience.

-Our vision is to transform California’s fisheries by revolutionizing how they are managed.
-Success in California can then be replicated across more fisheries and ocean areas to achieve ocean health around the world.
+Our vision is to transform California’s fisheries, their ecosystems, and the communities they support so that they are resilient to a changing climate by revolutionizing how they are managed.
+Success in California can then be replicated across more fisheries and ocean areas to deliver healthier ocean ecosystems and sustained benefits to people around the world.

 California's Treasured Coast